paulohscwb/polyhedra/johnson1/README.md

 <hr>
 <h4>3.
 Triangular cupola</h4>
 <a href="vr/j3_triangular_cupola.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/47A.png" class="foto"></a><img src="ar/47.png" class="qr">
  <br><span class="titulo">J<sub>3</sub></span> The triangular cupola, or tricu, is one of the 92 Johnson solids.
-It is a cupola based on the equilateral triangle, and is one of three Johnson solid cupolas, the other two being the square cupola and the pentagonal cupola.
+It is a cupola based on the equilateral triangle, and is one of three Johnson cupolas, the other two being the square cupola and the pentagonal cupola.
 <br><br><b>Faces:</b> 4 triangles, 3 squares and 1 hexagon | <b>Edges:</b> 15 | <b>Vertices:</b> 9 | <b>Dihedral angles:</b> 125.26°, 70.53° and 54.74°. <a href="https://polytope.miraheze.org/wiki/Triangular_cupola" target="_blank">More...</a>
 <hr>
 <h4>4.
 Square cupola</h4>
 <a href="vr/j4_square_cupola.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/46A.png" class="foto"></a><img src="ar/46.png" class="qr">
  <br><span class="titulo">J<sub>4</sub></span> The square cupola, or squacu, is one of the Johnson solids.
-It is a cupola based on the square, and is one of three Johnson solid cupolas.
+It is a cupola based on the square, and is one of three Johnson cupolas.
 It can be obtained as a segment of the small rhombicuboctahedron, when considered as an elongated square orthobicupola.
 <br><br><b>Faces:</b> 4 triangles, 5 squares and 1 octagon | <b>Edges:</b> 20 | <b>Vertices:</b> 12 | <b>Dihedral angles:</b> 144.74°, 135°, 45° and 54.74°. <a href="https://polytope.miraheze.org/wiki/Square_cupola" target="_blank">More...</a>
 <hr>
 <h4>5.
 Pentagonal cupola</h4>
 <a href="vr/j5_pentagonal_cupola.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/45A.png" class="foto"></a><img src="ar/45.png" class="qr">
  <br><span class="titulo">J<sub>5</sub></span> The pentagonal cupola, or pecu, is one of the Johnson solids.
-It is a cupola based on the pentagon, and is one of three Johnson solid cupolas.
+It is a cupola based on the pentagon, and is one of three Johnson cupolas.
 It can be obtained as a segment of the small rhombicosidodecahedron.
 <br><br><b>Faces:</b> 5 triangles, 5 squares, 1 pentagon and 1 decagon | <b>Edges:</b> 25 | <b>Vertices:</b> 15 | <b>Dihedral angles:</b> 159.09°, 148.28°, 37.38° and 31.72°. <a href="https://polytope.miraheze.org/wiki/Pentagonal_cupola" target="_blank">More...</a>
 <hr>
 <h4>6.
 Pentagonal rotunda</h4>